 One of the best things about having an engagement session with your photographer and videographer is that you get a chance to bond with them and set that comfort level.
 This ensures that you already have a comfort level around photographs/videos on your wedding day and being around your photographer/videographer.

-This guide are discussion points that you can discuss with your photographer and videographer.
+This guide has discussion points that you can discuss with your photographer and videographer.

-Having these points discuss before the engagement shoot is a great way to prepare and gather all the necessary props that you might want to use.
+Having these points discussed before the engagement shoot is a great way to prepare and gather all the necessary props that you might want to use.

 Let’s get right to it!

 Engagement Photo Session Prep

 Are you into fun shoots?
 Maybe a gothic more rock and roll theme?
 Or are you looking for a bright and sunny setting?

 Maybe you want to be reminiscent or sentimental and incorporate things or places important to you and your partner.